dptools/process_offsite_audio/README.md

 It also happens that most of the sites with special cases to handle are part of the Prescient network, and accommodating these cases is part of the code TODOs noted above.
 However, we will be prioritizing getting the standardized code working on Prescient first.

 </details>

+When finalizing documentation for this repository, may want to rename it to ensure it better reflects the purpose of this code - running data aggregation/organization and quality control operations for interviews for the multisite AMP-SCZ study, and appropriately communicating the results of these operations.

+At that time should also make sure example screenshots, setup instructions, etc. are fully up to date